anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * A trusted intermediate domain component is not needed when involved components use authenticated self-contained objects for the enrollment, directly binding the certification request and the requester authentication in a cryptographic way.
-This approach supports end-to-end security, without the need to trust in intermediate domain components.
+This approach supports end-to-end authentication, without the need to trust in intermediate domain components.
   Manipulation of the request and the requester identity information can be detected during the validation of the authenticated self-contained object.